How to uninstall ProcesserLog adware?

 How did ProcesserLog install on my computer?

-Pop-up window displayed once ProcesserLog adware's installation is over:
+Pop-up window displayed once ProcesserLog adware installation is complete:

 Instant automatic Mac malware removal: